McCLIM/McCLIM/Backends/beagle/README.txt

     Perhaps Cocoa thinks the dirty region includes that text or something.
     It's annoying whatever.
 Still, I'm going to mark this as fixed for now and maybe will come back to it later.
+    TODO: I think this is to do with the way width and height (rather than text-size) is used to calculate bounding rectangles might be wrong (i.e. getting the wrong information from Beagle).

+-11.- Line dash patterns haven't been implemented.

 -13.- Some Apropos cases fail; for example 'Apropos graft' fails (although
     '(apropos 'graft)' does not).
 The same problem prevents the address